gisma-courses/hugo-theme-minima-gisma/exampleSite/content/instruction.md

 author: Hugo Authors
 title: Instruction
 date: 2021-07-19T10:52:59+08:00
-description: A Clean and minimal Hugo theme porting from Minima on Hexo.
-[Click me](https://h.xjj.pub/) to take a look at the demo site.
+description: A clean and minimal Hugo theme porting from Minima on Hexo and adapted to gisma-courses need.
+[Click me](https://h.xjj.pub/) to take a look at the demo site of the original theme.
 math: true
 comment: true
 categories: